TarikVUT/Monitoring-Linux-terminal/README.md

      source ~/.zshrc && source /root/.zshrc     # For Zsh
      ```

-3. Verify Local Log Collection
+3. Verify Local Log Collection.
     - Ensure that the user history (local logs) is being collected on the local machine "/home/user/user_history.log".

-4. Establish Passwordless SSH Connection
+4. Establish Passwordless SSH Connection.
     - Set up a passwordless SSH connection between the client and the server.
     ```bash
     # Generate a new SSH key without a passphrase